 As for second period loans, we have assumed that borrowers are fully locked in to their initial lender.
 This is consistent with the existence of an (unmodeled) asymmetric information problem (e.g., one that makes borrowers searching for a new bank after one period look like lemons in the refinancing market).
 If the market for continuation loans were more competitive, the degree of effective competition and the resulting loan rates would vary with the lending capacity of the banks involved.
-Even in the polar case of perfect competition, banks would be able to appropriate scarcity rents from their (non-rationed) borrowers when rationing emerges in equilibrium.40 Relative to the current modeling, a more competitive market for second period loans would entail lower continuation rents for banks, and hence lower incentives to keep capital buffers.
-So our assumption yields a conservative estimate of the procyclicality induced by capital regulation.
+Even in the polar case of perfect competition, banks would be able to appropriate scarcity rents from their (non-rationed) borrowers when rationing emerges in equilibrium.40

+Relative to the current modeling, a more competitive market for second period loans would entail lower continuation rents for banks, and hence lower incentives to keep capital buffers.
+Formally, more competition in the market for second period loans might be captured as a reduction in the projects' pledgeable success return a (the second period loan rate) accompanied by a matching increase in entrepreneurs's non-pledgeable return b.
+Banks'